How Much Does a Website Cost in 2026?

 • Social media management

-Best for: Businesses that depend on their website to generate leads, bookings, or sales.
+Best for: Businesses that depend on their website to generate leads, bookings, or sales — restaurants, dental practices, law firms, real estate agents.
 If your website is your main source of customers, this is where you should invest.

 Option 5: Enterprise / Custom Platform ($15,000 - $50,000+)